cody-goodman/reactive-styles/README.md

 # reactive-styles
-Utils for create a responsive React app with javascript stylesheets
+Utils for creating responsive React apps with JavaScript stylesheets